 Data security is more than just a set of rules and regulations—at EA, it’s an integral part of the work we do each day.
 We embrace a continuous improvement mindset that means we set the bar higher the more we learn, achieve, and grow as an organization.
 How we think about and treat student data is no exception.
 Without student data, we can’t conduct research and provide actionable data-driven insights to our partners, who work at every level of the educational system to improve student outcomes.
 If we don’t protect student data at all costs, then we lose our partner’s trust, and in turn, their business.

 Interested in learning more?

-For more information about EA's approach to data security and privacy, contact Lalanthika Vasudevan.
+For more information about EA's approach to data security and privacy, contact EA's VP of Technology, Lalanthika Vasudevan.